Pandora: Metaconsole: Documentation en: Installation

-Once you have chosen to replicate the events, all their management will be done from the Metaconsole, leaving the events of the instance as merely informative.
+Once you have chosen to replicate the events, all their management will be done from the Metaconsole, leaving instance events as merely informative.

 Most of the synchronization between the Metaconsole and instances is done by name, regardless of the internal ID of the elements, with the exception of groups, tags, alerts, operating systems and module groups, whose IDs must be synchronized.

 In order to 'ensure that the IDs of the groups, tags, alerts, operating systems and module groups that are synchronized from the Metaconsole do not exist in the instances, increase the AUTO_INCREMENT value of the tgrupo, ttag, talert_templates, talert_actions, talert_commands, tconfig_os and tmodule_group tables noticeably.
 That way, you will give a wide margin in the event that elements are created in the instances for reasons beyond the control of the Metaconsole.

 Thus, execute in the Metaconsole's database the following query:

 ALTER TABLE tgrupo AUTO_INCREMENT = 3000; ALTER TABLE ttag AUTO_INCREMENT = 3000; ALTER TABLE talert_templates AUTO_INCREMENT = 3000; ALTER TABLE talert_actions AUTO_INCREMENT = 3000; ALTER TABLE talert_commands AUTO_INCREMENT = 3000; ALTER TABLE tconfig_os AUTO_INCREMENT = 3000; ALTER TABLE tmodule_group AUTO_INCREMENT = 3000;

-If you suspect that the number of elements of an instance created outside the Metaconsole may exceed 3000, you can set a higher value.
+If you suspect that the number of elements of an instance created outside the Metaconsole may exceed 3000, a higher value can be set.